RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 ### Text to speech
 Written text is synthesised into speech and played audibly to the user

+### Unambigouous language
+Language where the intended meaning matches the literal meaning.
+Language used can sometimes have meanings that are at odds with the literal translation.
+Common examples are sarcasm, irony, and idioms.
+It is often assumed that readers and listeners can fill in the gaps using cultural knowledge or inference from context or tone of voice.
+This may not be the case for people from other languages or cultures or people who are neurodiverse and struggle to interpret social cues.

 ### Video Sign Language Interpreter
-A sign language interpreter who is visible to a Deaf sign language user and can hear the room and speak to it.
+A sign language interpreter who is presented to a Deaf sign language user over a telecommunications link and can hear the room and speak to it.
 They will translate speech into sign language for a user and translate the users sign language back into speech for other users.
 This can be tiring to do so sign language interpreters often work in pairs, switching over regularly.

 ### Visual sound effects
 In a virtual space objects that make sounds can have captions or speech bubbles placed on them to make them accessible for people with hearing loss.